Xichang Sichuan, China Travel Guide

 Discover local crafts, unique souvenirs, and market scenes in Xichang.

-Intricate Yi silver jewelry and colorful, symbolic Yi embroidery on clothing or things for decoration.
+Intricate Yi silver jewelry plus brightly colored, symbolic Yi embroidery on clothing or decorative items.

 Buckwheat products (tea, noodles) and local teas from Sichuan, a major tea-producing region.